First Thoughts…

 Favourite place in school: Our Nursery classroom, filled with children, happily exploring our provision.
 We are very lucky to have such a lovely space to play and learn.

-Class Teacher PPA Cover
+Part-Time Class Teacher

 One thing about me: I once did a bungee jump and tandem skydive in New Zealand.